taigeeoff/Firebase-Deep-Research-/Challenge2.md

-# Challenge 2: Create Knowledge Base - "The Library Builder" 📚
+# Challenge 2: Building the Knowledge Base 📚

-**Mission:**  For your second mission, you'll step into the role of "The Library Builder".
-Aaron the intern needs a brain, and that brain will be a knowledge base of the content you scraped and extracted in the first challenge.
+**Mission:**  Aaron the intern needs a brain, and that brain will be a knowledge base of the content you scraped and extracted in the first challenge.
 In this challenge, you'll learn how to ingest this data into [Firestore](https://cloud.google.com/firestore/docs/overview), break it down into manageable pieces (chunks), create dense text embeddings, store these embeddings and finally make them searchable.
 This process will transform raw text into a searchable, AI-ready knowledge base.

 In case you have never worked with text embeddings and RAG before, or you need a refresher check out [our documentation](https://cloud.google.com/use-cases/retrieval-augmented-generation?hl=en).

 **Key Technologies & Concepts:**

 *   **Firestore:**  Utilizing Firestore as a document and vector database to store document chunks and their embeddings.
-*   **Gemini API (via `EmbeddingService`):**  Leveraging the Gemini API to generate embeddings for our document chunks.
+*   **Vertex Embedding API through Genkit (via `EmbeddingService`):**  Leveraging the Vertex API to generate embeddings for our document chunks.
 See `src/app/api/indexing/embedding.tsx` for implementation details.
 *   **Chunking Algorithms (`DocumentChunker`):** Implementing strategies to split documents into chunks.
 Examine `src/app/api/indexing/chunking.tsx` and `src/app/api/indexing/processing.tsx` for the chunking logic.